oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 ## **Appendix**: About the Product
 ### **Overview**

-SQL Firewall is a database security feature embedded within the Oracle Database kernel that inspects all incoming SQL statements and can log or block SQL statements/connections that do not fall within the SQL Firewall allow lists.
+SQL Firewall is a database security feature built into the Oracle Database kernel that inspects all incoming SQL statements and can log or block SQL statements/connections that do not fall within the SQL Firewall allow-list policy.
 SQL Firewall ensures that only explicitly authorized SQL is executed.
-It offers best-in-class protection against risks targeting security flaws/vulnerabilities in data-driven web applications, including SQL Injection attacks.
+It offers best-in-class protection against common database risks such as SQL Injection attacks and compromised accounts.

 SQL injection is a common database attack pattern for data-driven web applications.
 Exploiting vulnerabilities and security flaws in web applications, attackers can potentially modify database information, access sensitive data, execute admin tasks on the database, steal credentials and move laterally to access other sensitive systems.